Download free PDF

 • Canada is becoming a second high-growth submarket in North America, primarily driven by more investment in digital infrastructure and increasing adoption rates in utilities, construction, and public sectors.
 Industries in Canada are working toward utilizing digital twins in smart city projects, energy management systems, and transportation networks to improve efficiency and sustainability.

-• In 2024, Europe was ranked as the second largest digital twin market, growing at a CAGR of 40.8% between 2025 and 2034.
+• In 2025, Europe was ranked as the second largest market, growing at a CAGR of 41% between 2026 and 2034.
 The government of the region is heavily investing in smart city programs, industry upgradation and strict regulatory focus on safety and emissions that support simulation-led design.

 • The growing pace of digital twin technology in the region is largely stimulated by government smart city programs and Industry 4.0 initiatives.
 European countries have broadly accepted the integration of digital twin technology across various sectors including manufacturing, automotive, energy, healthcare and infrastructure.
 Strong digital infrastructure, advanced R&D systems, and alignment of regulatory and policy intent focused on governance of data are enabling factors supporting continuous growth across Europe.